 Lately I’ve been hearing wails about a supposedly new usage called the “singular they”: “If anybody needs a ticket, they should see Mrs. Johnson.”
 OMG!
 The language is dying!
 It’s the end of the world!”

 But the “singular they” has been around since the 14th century.
 It was used by Chaucer, Caxton, Shakespeare, Shaw, Dickens, Thackeray, Austen, and a host of other writers.
-Our “his or her” rule is the true newcomer.
+Our “his or her” rule is the real newcomer.

 We’re all descriptivists at heart.
 Yes, some of us claim to be prescriptivists – but almost everyone jumps on the train eventually.